 Arrives as young plant

 DescriptionKickin® 'Lilac Blue' New England Aster (Symphyotrichum novae-angliae) adds a splash of color to your garden late in the season.
 Your garden will be buzzing with local pollinators, including bees and butterflies!
 This native perennial has a full, bushy habit that is naturally compact, making them perfect for borders or containers.
 They're generally very low maintenance and easy to care for, so they're perfect for beginners.
 No trimming or shaping is required to keep them looking full and neat!
-All you have to do is sit back, relax, and enjoy the long-lasting blooms.DetailsBotanical name:Symphyotrichum novae-angliae 'Lilac Blue' Common name: New England aster Zone: 5-9 Sun exposure: Sun (> 6 hours sun) Height x width: 2 - 3 ft high and wide Flower color: Lilac blue Foliage color: Green Season of interest: Late summer-fall Uses: Accent, border, container gardening, cottage gardening, edging, ground cover, massing, pollinator garden, rock garden, small spaces, underplanting How To GrowSoil: Average soil.
+All you have to do is sit back, relax, and enjoy the long-lasting blooms.DetailsBotanical name:Symphyotrichum novae-angliae 'Lilac Blue' Common name: New England aster Zone: 5-9 Sun exposure: Sun (> 6 hours sun) Height x width: 2 - 3 ft high and wide Flower color: Lilac blue Foliage color: Green Bloom time: Late summer-fall Features: Rain gardens, rabbit & deer resistant, native, heat tolerant, ground covers, fall color cold tolerant Uses: Accent, border, container gardening, cottage gardening, edging, ground cover, massing, pollinator garden, rock garden, small spaces, underplanting How To GrowSoil: Average soil.
 Very tolerant.
 Richer soils will generally yield taller plants.
 Light: Sun Water: Average water requirements.
 Water more often in extreme heat.
 Some asters are moisture-sensitive; if your plants have too much moisture or too little moisture, they will often lose their lower foliage or not flower well.
 Spacing: 1-1.5 ft apart Fertilizing: Not necessary, but a light application of slow-release fertilizer every spring should be more than adequate.
 Winterizing: Cut asters back in winter after the foliage has died.
 Avoid wet, overwintering conditions.
 Maintenance & pruning: Pinch back and divide like mums for best display.
 Pinching yields better branching and more flowers but isn't mandatory for success.
 Can be divided every 2-3 years in spring.
 Remove spent blooms to prevent reseeding.